Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Where should labs be popular?
 In large homes, with a family that can keep them occupied during the day.
 If you are not able to interact with your dog all day long and keep him occupied with tasks like hunting, the lab is not a good dog to adopt.

-Another member of the hunting dogs that should not be a popular choice for most families is the Weimaraner.
+A member of the hunting dog breed group that should not be a popular choice for most families is the Weimaraner.
 This is one hunting breed that should not be kept around the house without anything to do.
-They are prone to separation anxiety, and like many of the hunting dogs, are known as a “Velcro” breed.
+They are prone to separation anxiety, and like many hunting dogs, are known as a “Velcro” breed.
 If an owner just wants to get one of these dogs for the weekend, and cannot deal with a dog that sticks to him 24/7, they are not a good breed to have.

 If you are an avid hunter, work from home, and want a dog that will be with you all day, this breed is a good choice.
 If you are not, the Weimaraner should not be adopted.